k8s-community/cluster-deploy/roles/network/README.md

 A service account's credentials include a generated email address that is unique.
 Specify the email address of the user account.
-You can create service account according to the [procedure](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount)
+You can create service account according to the [procedure](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount).
 ```yaml
 gce_service_account_email: "your service account email"
 ```

-Specify your project ID which one used from your GCP account
+Specify your project ID which one used from your GCP account.
 ```yaml
 gce_project_id: "your project id"
 ```